allegro/allegro.tech/_posts/2016-08-01-the-ios-bug-chase.md

 A good conclusion could be these four simple pieces of advice:

 1. Install [mitmproxy](https://mitmproxy.org/) now.
-2. Download [Hopper](https://www.hopperapp.com/), play with the trial version and add Hopper Personal Licence to your wishlist.
+2. Download [Hopper](https://www.hopperapp.com/), play with the trial version and add Hopper Personal License to your wish list.
 3. File Apple bug reports — the Bug Reporter is not `/dev/null`, the whole Apple staff are just waiting for your reports.
 4. “Stay Hungry.
 Stay Foolish.” + Learn internals... internals of everything — this will make the Force strong with you.